 There are many cases that result in legal change where the law is clarified and equalized in a good way by novel claimants, novel interpretations, or novel arguments.
 But there are others, like Ururyar, in which the law is twisted off its foundation and lies in a crumpled heap at the feet of the goddess of justice.

-Such events in pure law and the implications for law practice; those are things futurists in law should be discussing and projecting, and that lawyers should be talking about.
-Instead, the discussion of the legal issues themselves is being done by (other than by people who believe that the principles of feminism should supplant the rule of law) people like journalists (not lawyers) Christie Blatchford and Barbara Kay, Diana Davison on her youtube channel in which she (not a lawyer) dissects legal cases involving militant feminism, pseudonymous posters (not lawyers) on Reddit, court interpreter Lise Lasalle (not a lawyer), American writer (non-lawyer) Cathy Young, and me (not a lawyer), in the previous post on this blog.
+Such events in pure law and the implications for law practice - those are things futurists in law should be discussing and projecting, and that lawyers should be talking about.
+Instead, the discussion of the legal issues is being done by (other than by people who believe that the principles of feminism should supplant the rule of law) people like journalists (not lawyers) Christie Blatchford and Barbara Kay, Diana Davison on her youtube channel in which she (not a lawyer) dissects legal cases involving militant feminism, pseudonymous posters (not lawyers) on Reddit, court interpreter Lise Lasalle (not a lawyer), American writer (non-lawyer) Cathy Young, and me (not a lawyer), in the previous post on this blog.
 But on Slaw, for instance, or any of the many other legal blogs to which I subscribe?
 Not a word.
 In the mainstream media, an expert legal analysis as an op-ed, or an interview?
 Nope.
 On Twitter, from the lawyers and futurists I follow?
 Nada.

 I mean, this is idiotic.
 People who are not experts in law are the only ones discussing it.
+Lawyers, ignoring the law, are talking about how to change their system.

 I completely understand that "officer of the court" status and rules of professional collegiality (paired uneasily with the adversary system and law firm competition) limit what lawyers can say about each other and about the courts.
 But they can talk about the law, which begs the question, why don't they?
 Why do they talk instead about change and access to justice?